machaao/machaao-samples/index.rst

 Why MessengerX.io?
 =============================================================================
-With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumers in addition millions of active devices in our collective app ecosystem.
+With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumers in addition to millions of active devices in our collective app ecosystem.

-We see there is a gap between good chat bots and end users due to the nature of current messaging eco-systems.
+We see a gap between good chat bots and end users due to the operating nature of current messaging eco-systems.

 We aim to bridge this gap between "great" chatbots and end users!